 In the end, God keeps just 300 men (Judges 7).
 These are the ones who brought the water to their mouths to drink and did not go down to the water, to lap like dogs.
 9 700 Men were not alert with enemies on every hill, taking their eyes off the enemy and lowering their heads to lap like dogs.
 Only 300 stayed alert!
 300 Kept their eyes on the hills!

 Rather 300 alert, courageous warriors then 9 700 distracted warriors more concerned about meeting their own personal needs, than staying alert.
 They were alert to the world and circumstances they found themselves in and therefore qualified for what God wanted to do.

 We, as parents are alert, we take care of our physical needs WHILE watching out for the kids.
 So we know what it is to be alert.
 But are we alert to the times we are in, taking care, but alert.
 Jesus said to the disciples to “watch and pray” in Matt 26:41, because they were at an important moment in history.

-We are to be alert to the quiet voice of the Holy Spirit, praying for protection, wisdom and favour, for we too, are at an important moment in history.
+We are to be alert to the quiet voice of the Holy Spirit, praying for protection, wisdom and favour in the season of COVID and lockdown.
 Some of us, are going through a change of season in our personal lives, but rather than anticipating the season by watching for the signs, we find ourselves trying to cope with what we did not expect.

 Lord help me to be awake and watchful in my own life and to be observant to circumstances around me.
 Thank you Holy Spirit that You will show us the signs and the things we should be aware of, so that when the season comes we will be found praying and not napping.
-Forgive me for all the times that I have been more concerned about my own comfort and personal needs, rather than be awake and praying to protect others from the enemy.
+Help us to be aware and make preparation for what is to come.
+Forgive me for all the times that I have been more concerned about my own comfort and personal needs, rather than be awake and praying to protect my loved ones and others from the enemy.
 Help me to be more self-controlled in what I indulge in, and be more watchful of the circumstances around me.